Features

 INFO

-TweakpaneEditorPlugin further uses the Tweakpane configuration panel along with various plugins to create an 3d editor.
+TweakpaneEditorPlugin further uses the Tweakpane configuration panel along with various plugins to create a 3d editor.

 Custom UI configuration can be created to generate custom UI for the editor or tweaking.
 This can be done by using typescript decorators or defining the UI in javascript as a UiObjectConfig object.